Finite type coarse expanding conformal dynamics: Finiteness principles for selfsimilarity complexes

 We emphasize that we regard the selfsimilarity complex $\Sigma$ as a CW 1-complex with edges locally isometric to Euclidean unit intervals.
 Each 1-cell is equipped with a distinguished orientation and a distinguished label drawn from the finite set $S$.
 The local picture near each vertex at level $>0$ is the same.
 We denote by $|a-b|$ the distance between points $a,b$.

 The following observation will be of central importance in the following chapter.
-Suppose $R_1, R_2$ are two infinite vertical rays from the basepoint $o$ representing points $R_1(\infty), R_2(\infty)$ of the Gromov boundary.
-Later, we will show that $R_1(\infty) = R_2(\infty)$ iff $|R_1(t)-R_2(t)| \leq 1$ for all $t \geq 0$.
+From the hyperbolicity of $\Sigma$, it follows that there exists a constant $C$ with the following property.
+Suppose $R_1, R_2: [0,\infty) \to \Sigma $ are two infinite vertical rays from the basepoint $o$.
+Then $R_1 \sim R_2$ if and only if $|R_1(t)-R_2(t)| \leq C$ for all $t \geq 0$.
+In our setting we have $C=1$; see \cite[Theorem 3.6.3]{nekrashevych:book:selfsimilar} and \S 6.1 below.
 Thus in addition to the scale of $H_\Sigma$, the maximum length of a horizontal geodesic segment, the scale of 1 arises as an important quantity as well.

+In the remainder of this section, we work exclusively in the complex $\Sigma$, equipped with the path-metric of \S 4.
+In the next section, we transfer the results obtained here to the boundary $\bdry \Sigma$.